Andaroth/MMOMZ-PKD-ABS/README.md

 8. You can now use MMORPG Maker to create worlds with real-time fights!

 ## Instructions
-*coming soon!
+1. A connected GAMEMAP must include `<Sync>` inside its note.
+2. To enable real-time fights in a GAMEMAP, you must add `<ABS>` in the map's note
+3. A connected NPC must include `<Sync>` in a comment in any page
+4. An enemy NPC must includes `<ABS:ID>` in a comment in any page, where `ID` is the enemy ID from your gamedatas
+5. You can use `cEonStart` and `cEonDeath` to trigger events on fights start/end

+*More coming soon.
 Please read the comments in our code & the ABS documentation*

 ---